aander07/ProxyPrefix/README.md

-With ProxyPrefix, there is now a front-end solution available that does not care if it is being run on a static page, served from a LMS, or any other server backend technology (PHP, Java, Python, Perl, ASP, etc).
+With ProxyPrefix, there is now a front-end solution available that does not care if it is being run on a static page, served from a LMS, or any other server back-end technology (PHP, Java, Python, Perl, ASP, etc).

 You start with a simple list of resources on a web page.
 How the links are inserted into the web page is immaterial: